 He looked me straight in the eye and announced, “I am going to be famous when I show this in Ireland.”
 I asked, “Why would you be famous?”
 He replied, “Are you kidding me?
 Because my uncle protected the first Irish American President of the United States of America, and I have the picture to prove it.”
 Next in unison said, “What are the chances?”

 Everyone’s Family is a little crazy!
 I can make learning your Family’s History Fun.
-Definitely NOT, the NORMAL family tree.
+You will discover more than you ever thought possible and Definitely NOT, the basic family tree.

 If you have any questions, feel free to contact me @ email@example.com.